hashicorp/terraform-cdk/docs/getting-started/python.md

 ## Deploy Application

-> Note: You can use Terraform commands like `terraform init`, `terraform plan`, and `terraform apply` with the generated Terraform JSON configuration (Learn more [here]()) or optionally continue to use the CDK for Terraform CLI for a first-class experience.
+> Note: You can use Terraform commands like `terraform init`, `terraform plan`, and `terraform apply` with the generated Terraform JSON configuration (learn more [here]()) or optionally continue to use the CDK for Terraform CLI for a first-class experience.

 You can now deploy your CDK for Terraform application using the `cdktf deploy` command.